Canfranc International Railway Station, Spain – updated 14th April 2016 – see bottom of page.

 There have been noises about re-opening the tunnel for rail use, the most recently in October 2012 when the regional governors on both sides of the border attended a ceremony to celebrate the 100th anniversary of the original tunnel breakthrough.

 Some chance!
 Although most of the track formation (in fact even the track) on the French side is intact, it is a single track railway running through a thinly populated area.
-There is certainly little justification for a cross border passenger service, demand for which is currently satisfied by three or four buses a day.
+There certainly appears little justification for a cross border passenger service, demand for which is currently satisfied by three or four buses a day.